220511_Nursing_Commencement-0089

 — Douglas W. Woods, provost and chief academic officer

-Finnegan also hired the school’s first associate dean for inclusive excellence and established the award-winning CARE (Collaboration, Access, Resources, and Equity) Pathway to the Bachelor of Science in Nursing, which marked the graduation of its first cohort in 2024.
+Finnegan also established the award-winning CARE (Collaboration, Access, Resources, and Equity) Pathway to the Bachelor of Science in Nursing, which marked the graduation of its first cohort in 2024.

-Under her leadership, the school has received several national honors for diversity, equity, and inclusion, including the AACN’s 2024 Inclusive Excellence, Belonging, and Sustainability in Nursing Education Award.
-Loyola Nursing earned its first Higher Education Excellence in Diversity (HEED) Award for Health Professions Schools in 2023.
+Under her leadership, the school has national recognition for its focus on inclusion, including the AACN’s 2024 Inclusive Excellence, Belonging, and Sustainability in Nursing Education Award.
+Loyola Nursing earned back-to-back Higher Education Excellence in Diversity (HEED) Awards for Health Professions Schools in 2023 and 2024.

 AACN membership includes more than 875 public and private schools of nursing at universities that offer a mix of baccalaureate, graduate, and post-graduate programs.
 The organization, which works to establish and implement quality standards in nursing education and promote public support for the nursing profession, represents more than 52,000 faculty and 565,000 students nationwide.